nomo-app/nomo-webview/README.md

 ## Does it support Desktop apps?

-At the moment, this package only supports Android/iOS since the underlying `webview_flutter` does not support Windows/Linux/macOS.
+At the moment, this package only supports Android/iOS since the underlying `flutter_inappwebview` does not support Windows/Linux/macOS in embedded form.
-See https://github.com/flutter/flutter/issues/41725 for more details about Desktop support.
+See https://github.com/pichillilorenzo/flutter_inappwebview/issues/460 for more details about Desktop support.
 There exist alternative WebViews that support Desktop platforms.